 Extensions will not be approved for students who are not making progress to the satisfaction of the delegated authority, and the candidature of those students will be managed under the Research Award Rules.

-This new policy will come into effect as of 04 November 2013, and will apply to all current HDR students in CMBE and CPMS.
+This new policy will come into effect as of 04 November 2013, and will apply to all current HDR students in CHM and COS.